Rainbow Fireflies

-Rainbow Fireflies (虹色ほたる～永遠の夏休み～, Niji-iro Hotaru: Eien no Natsu Yasumi) is a 2012 Japanese anime film directed by Kōnosuke Uda.
+Rainbow Fireflies (虹色ほたる～永遠の夏休み～, Niji-iro Hotaru: Eien no Natsu Yasumi) is a Japanese novel written by Masayuki Kawaguchi and published by AlphaPolis in 2007.
+It received a manga adaptation by Madoka Asahi, which began serialization in 2011 and was published as a single tankōbon volume by AlphaPolis in 2012.
+An anime film adaptation, directed by Kōnosuke Uda, was produced by Toei Animation and screened in Japanese theaters also in 2012.

 Plot

 On a hot summer day, a young boy named Yuta visits the dam where his father died one year ago.
 At the site he meets a mysterious old man.
 He gives the old man something to drink and later that day the old man saves him after slipping off the dam.
 He wakes up to discover he is 30 years in the past.
-There he meets a girl named Saeko, who loves fireflies, and also befriends a boy his age named Kenjo.
+There he meets a girl named Saeko, who loves fireflies, and also befriends a boy his age named Kenzo.